 We thank you for considering our school for your professional training.
-We are excited to share your passion and look forward to assisting you to meet your beauty industry career goals.
+We are excited to share your passion and look forward to assisting you in any way to meet your beauty industry career goals.

 Dayna Pattison, Diane Kendall & Cari Eisele Career Academy of Beauty Owners